 Small Business Agenda

-Creating new jobs and meaningful investments in western Wisconsin is my top priority.
+Creating new jobs and meaningful investments in western and central Wisconsin is my top priority.
 For this reason, I’ve authored and worked on legislation to do just that, including:

 Modernizing Small Business Rules